apoorvkk/ZendeskCodeChallenge/README.md

 )
 ```

+Now you can go on http://localhost:4200 to access the website.

 ### (MISCELLANEOUS) STEP SEVEN - Running Unit Tests

 In order to run the unit tests, open a new terminal and locate your `ZendeskEnv` directory.
-Stay inside this directory (eg. /your_computer_directory/ZendeskEnv/).
+Stay inside this directory (eg. `/your_computer_directory/ZendeskEnv/`).
 Run the commands below to run all unit tests:
 ```
 source bin/activate
 cd ZendeskCodeChallenge/ZTicketViewerBackEnd/zticket_viewer_web_project/